AsumVictor/endiAPI/docs/KAFKA_SSL_CERTIFICATE.md

 ### Good News: No Manual Certificate Needed! 🎉

-**DigitalOcean Managed Kafka uses standard SSL/TLS encryption, and the `kafkajs` library automatically handles certificate validation using your system's trusted Certificate Authorities (CAs).**
+**DigitalOcean Managed Kafka uses standard SSL/TLS encryption, and the `kafkajs` library automatically handles certificate validation using the system's trusted Certificate Authorities (CAs).**

 You **DO NOT** need to:
 - Download a certificate file